 Rachael is a Certified Information Professional (CIP), Certified Information Systems Auditor (CISA), Certified Information Security Manager (CISM), and is certified in project management, change management, and SharePoint records management.

 Gavin McKay is a systems architect with twenty-five years’ experience in Federal government.
-He is the Principal – Technology of STLP Consulting, and created the Castlepoint records management product.
+He is the CTO of Castlepoint Systems, and created the Castlepoint records and information management product.

 Gavin has architected and built key information and records management systems for the Department of Defence, Department of Finance, Airservices Australia, the Australian Taxation Office, Attorney-General’s Department, ACT Government and other government and commercial clients here and overseas.

 Gavin is a Certified Information Professional (CIP), and is certified in project management, change management, and Microsoft technology (MCTS and MCP).